FriskIsGit/debloater-for-android/README.md

 $ git clone https://github.com/FriskIsGit/debloater-for-android

 # Navigate to java's source folder
-$ cd debloater-for-android/src/main/java/com/code
+$ cd debloater-for-android/src/main/java

-# Compile
+# Compile all .java files where ADBMain.java is the entry point file
-$ javac ADBMain.java Utilities.java ADBExecutor.java InstalledPackages.java
+$ javac -cp . com/code/ADBMain.java

-# Step up two directories to debloater-for-android/src/main/java/
-$ cd ../../

 # Run the program (you will be prompted to provide path to platform tools)
 $ java com.code.ADBMain